 Tiramisu Panna Cotta

 Hello there, what are your plans for father’s day?
 On this special day, I plan to make a simple and delightfully delicious recipe – Tiramisu Panna Cotta.
-One of my favorite no-bake desserts that is super easy to make and can be adapted with different flavors like fresh fruits, vanilla, custard, chocolate, coconut …. the list is endless!
+One of my favorite no-bake desserts that are super easy to make and can be adapted to different flavors like fresh fruits, vanilla, custard, chocolate, coconut …. the list is endless!

 This recipe combines the wonderful flavors of cream, mascarpone cheese with Kahlua liqueur and coffee in one single dessert.
 It’s so creamy and utterly delicious!

 Wondering what Panna cotta is?
 It’s a classic dessert which means “cooked cream” in Italian.
 This creamy dessert is similar to puddings and flan, but instead of eggs, gelatin or agar-agar is used to attain that creamy texture.

 What I love about Tiramisu Panna Cotta is that its –

 - Requires no cooking skills